 JFB encourages people to report leaking fire hydrants

 “Once you see water coming from a hydrant, go into the nearest fire station or call the nearest fire station and report it.
 You can also call us at the JFB headquarters and report it, especially if you are located in Kingston.
-The easy number to remember is (876) 922-0007,” Ebanks said.
+The easy number to remember is (876) 922-0007,” Mr Ebanks said, on the JIS Television programme Get the Facts.

-He noted that the information received will be sent to the Fire Prevention Division, adding that the situation will be logged and a team will be dispatched to assess and carry out the repairs.
+He said the information received will be sent to the Fire Prevention Division, adding that the situation will be logged and a team will be dispatched to assess and carry out the repairs.

 Ebanks, who is also the public relations manager of the JFB, emphasised that it is important to report fire hydrants that are not functioning properly.

-Ebanks is also calling on Jamaicans not to damage or throw anything into any of the fire hydrants.
+Ebanks also called on Jamaicans not to damage or put anything into any of the fire hydrants.

 “We have gone on scenes and are about to couple up the hose on to the hydrant and when you look, there are juice boxes, food boxes and persons would have stuffed things down into the hydrant's valve pit, which is the area you would turn to operate the hydrant from.
 All of these things will slow down the operation,” he added.

-“At this time, about 70 to 80 per cent of those hydrants are working and I want to applaud the fire hydrant teams… they work relentlessly and around the clock to ensure that these numbers are up,” he said.
+“At this time, about 70 to 80 per cent of those hydrants are working and I want to applaud the fire hydrant teams [as] they worked relentlessly and around the clock to ensure that these numbers are up,” he said.

 “As the premier emergency response agency, we have to ensure that a part of our corporate plan and operational plan is to ensure the efficiency of these fire hydrants,” Ebanks said.